Christmas flavors are the season’s unsung heroes.

 Christmas Flavors to Embrace this Holiday Season

 There’s more to Christmas flavor than spice.
-These four traditional Christmas treats are flavors to savor this holiday season.
+These five traditional Christmas treats are flavors to savor this holiday season.

 Eggnog

-Eggnog makes its appearance around Thanksgiving and is prevalent through the Christmas holiday.
-The iconic holiday treat is a savory blend of milk, cream, and eggs, and available pre-made at most grocery stores.
+Eggnog appears around Thanksgiving and is prevalent through the Christmas holiday.
+The iconic holiday treat is a savory blend of milk, cream, and eggs, and is available pre-made at most grocery stores.

 Add a little cinnamon to your nog for a bit of spice, or mix it with rum for a delicious Christmas spirit.